 Natanya, sophomore, went into the week anxious.
 “I have been waiting since freshman year to go to Moab,” explained Natanya; “Honestly, I was kind of nervous to go because I didn’t know what to expect.”

 She added that “once I got to Moab, it was literally magical.
 I had so much fun with my whole class.
 It was truly a bonding experience our class really needed.
 Seeing the sunsets and sunrises on the arches was so beautiful.
 Camping in tents and staying up late at night was definitely the best.
 From exhausting hikes to eating s’mores on Saturday night, I couldn’t have made better memories with my friends and classmates.”

-–Elizabeth Jureckova is a Campion senior; photos supplied
+–Elizabeth Jureckova is a senior at Campion Academy; photos supplied